pablodecm/phd_thesis/src/102_chapter_2.md

-![Cross sectional view of the layout of CMS detector in the $r-z$ plane, focussing on the components of muon system components.
+![Cross sectional view of the layout of CMS detector in the $r-z$ plane, focussing on the components of muon system.
 The detector is symmetric around
 $r=0$ axis and the $z=0$ plane,
 so only the top quarter is shown.